tgribeauval/ChattyApp/README.md

 ## Description

 Chatty App is a project we completed on week 6 of our LightHouseLabs bootcamp.
-As the name implies, the web app consists of a chat log where different users from different browsers can communicate.
-Tt was built with React, WebSockets, Webpack and Babel.
+As the name implies, the web app consists of a chat log where different users from different browsers can communicate with each other.
+It was built with React, WebSockets, Webpack and Babel.

 ## Screenshots